MarkJelic/TEC-1G/Documentation/memmap.md

 Bank 1 - $4000 to $7FFF - 16k RAM which can be PROTECT write-protected

 Bank 2 - $8000 to $BFFF - 16k Uncommitted.
-Can be ROM or RAM with EXPAND bankswitching.
+Can be ROM or RAM with EXPAND page switching.
 Future Cartridge port space.

 Bank 3 - $C000 to $FFFF - 16k MON-3 ROM or other MONitor ROM (out of a possible 32k chip, that can be manually switched between hi/lo halves of 32k)